Pathology Physician Scientist Training Pathway (PSTP)

 The University of Iowa Pathology Physician Scientist Training Pathway (PSTP) seeks to facilitate outstanding biomedical research opportunities balanced with a strong tradition of excellence in anatomic and clinical pathology training, for those trainees who plan to include a significant research component in their career.
 The training pathway is designed to be flexible in order to accommodate the individual needs and training goals of its members, and to be well integrated within the University of Iowa College of Medicine PSTP.
 This site provides programmatic structure and guidelines that coordinate the admission and residency/postdoctoral fellowship training of physician scientists under the auspices of the University of Iowa Department of Pathology.

 Interested individuals apply to the University of Iowa College of Medicine PSTP, and to the University of Iowa residency program through ERAS.
 The candidate then interviews for PSTP and Anatomic Pathology (AP), or Clinical Pathology (CP), or both AP/CP, if undecided.
 Nationally, the trend is for research pathway candidates to pick either AP only or CP only tracks.
 It is anticipated that the undecided candidate would eventually pick AP or CP during their first year of residency.
 However, in keeping with the flexible and individualized nature of this program, the UI Pathology PSTP does not mandate this choice.

 The successful candidate generally will have both an MD and PhD in a field of biological or physical science.
-Those applicants with an MD and significant prior research training (but not a PhD) may be considered on an individual basis.
+Those applicants with an MD and significant prior research training (but not a PhD) will also be considered.

 Each PSTP trainee receives individualized guidance and mentoring from two committees.
 In the first 12-18 months in the program, the Pathology PSTP Oversight Committee provides mentoring.
 After a research laboratory has been chosen, a customized PSTP Advisory Committee (PAC) provides continued guidance.

 A general training sequence is outlined below as a starting point for trainees and their mentoring committees to discuss.
-Trainee interests and residency program/postdoctoral laboratory requirements may suggest another superior pathway for a specific trainee.
+Trainee interests and discussions with residency program/postdoctoral laboratory mentors may result in a different superior pathway for a specific trainee.

 - Residency training is initiated at beginning of PSTP training.

 - The placement of clinical and research rotations is flexible.
-One of the recommended sequences for an AP or CP only candidate (30 months of clinical rotations + 6 months research):
+One of the recommended sequences for an AP or CP only candidate (30 months of clinical rotations + 6 months research) may look as follows:

 - 12 months clinical rotations – 6 months research – 18 months clinical rotations.